ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

   - This is to allow artists to have different additional payee accounts for primary sales vs. secondary royalty sales.
 This supports the use case where an artist has a charity as a payee in primary sales, but not in secondary sales.
 - Limit artists to 30% secondary royalty fees
   - Previously the limit was 100% secondary royalty fees.
 This is to prevent the artist from taking too much of the secondary royalty fees.
+- Support [Manifold's Royalty Registry](https://github.com/manifoldxyz/royalty-registry-solidity) directly on V3 core contract
+  - conform to the IManifold interface, as defined on the Manifold Royalty Registry
 - Delegate all admin access checks to new AdminACL contract
   - This is to allow for more flexible admin access control, and to allow for future admin access control changes without having to redeploy the core contract.
   - The core contract now does not distinguish between admin and whitelisted addresses.
 All admin access checks are delegated to the AdminACL contract.